 The construction and architecture industries are changing rapidly with the advent of 3d printing technology.
-When looking around at the general landscape and how homes and buildings are designed, we can sometimes take for granted the familiarity of how our world looks and feels.
+When looking around at the general landscape and how homes and buildings are designed, we can sometimes take for granted the familiarity with how our world looks and feels.
 Large-scale 3d printing with materials such as concrete, metals, and carbon fiber, promises to change this, whether we are ready for it or not.

 How 3d printers use concrete for construction